austinsonger/Net-PHS/content/2019-07-19_cloudflare-http-502-errors.md

 ::: update Monitoring | 2019-07-02T14:50:00.000Z
 Description:
 Major outage impacted all Cloudflare services globally.
-We saw a massive spike in CPU that caused primary and secondary systems to fall over.
-We shut down the process that was causing the CPU spike.
+Cloudflare saw a massive spike in CPU that caused primary and secondary systems to fall over.
+Cloudflare shut down the process that was causing the CPU spike.
 Service restored to normal within ~30 minutes.
-We’re now investigating the root cause of what happened.
+Cloudflare is now investigating the root cause of what happened.
 :::

 ::: update Resolved | 2019-07-02T14:57:00.000Z